samoyi/note/Theories/Architecture/Refactoring/Encapsulation/ExtractClass.md

 ## Motivation
+### 一个类开始的设计也许是 SRP，但随着修改也许就不是了
 1. You’ve probably read guidelines that a class should be a crisp abstraction, only handle a few clear responsibilities, and so on.
 2. In practice, classes grow.
 You add some operations here, a bit of data there.
-You add a responsibility to a class feeling that it’s not worth a separate class — but as that responsibility grows and breeds, the class becomes too complicated.
+3. You add a responsibility to a class feeling that it’s not worth a separate class — but as that responsibility grows and breeds, the class becomes too complicated.
-3. Imagine a class with many methods and quite a lot of data.
-A class that is too big to understand easily.
+4. Imagine a class with many methods and quite a lot of data.
+5. A class that is too big to understand easily.
 You need to consider where it can be split — and split it.

+### 需要进行提取的迹象
-4. A good sign is when a subset of the data and a subset of the methods seem to go together.
-Other good signs are subsets of data that usually change together or are particularly dependent on each other.
+1. A good sign is when a subset of the data and a subset of the methods seem to go together.
+2. Other good signs are subsets of data that usually change together or are particularly dependent on each other.
-5. A useful test is to ask yourself what would happen if you remove a piece of data or a method.
+3. A useful test is to ask yourself what would happen if you remove a piece of data or a method.
 What other fields and methods would become nonsense?
-6. One sign that often crops up later in development is the way the class is sub­typed.
-You may find that subtyping affects only a few features or that some features need to be subtyped one way and other features a different way.
+4. One sign that often crops up later in development is the way the class is sub­typed.
+5. You may find that subtyping affects only a few features or that some features need to be subtyped one way and other features a different way.

 ## Mechanics